Scripture Alone – Why the Bible Is Our Final Authority | She's a Theologian: Learning to Know God as Christian Women

 “Can I trust myself to interpret the Bible without formal training?”

 Yes, but with humility.
-The Bible is not hidden from ordinary believers.
+The Bible is for all believers.
 It is meant to be read, studied, and understood by all who belong to Christ.
-Some parts require deeper study, but many parts are clear to those who approach with reverence (Ps 119:105, 130).
+Some parts require deeper study, but many parts are clear to those who approach reverently (Ps 119:105, 130).
 God has given the Holy Spirit to all believers, not just scholars (Jn 16:13).
-That includes women.

 “Does the Bible really speak into modern issues that women face?”

 Yes.
 The Bible may not mention every issue by name, but it addresses the heart behind them all.
 Scripture teaches us how to honor God in our thoughts, desires, relationships, and responsibilities.
-It helps us discern what is wise, holy, and eternal in a world that praises what is popular, easy, or temporary (2 Pet 1:3; Rom 12:2).
-It does not tell us everything we want to know.
+It helps us discern what is wise and holy in a world that praises what is popular, easy, or temporary (2 Pet 1:3; Rom 12:2).
 It tells us everything we need.

 “What if I feel more helped by a testimony or devotional than by reading a passage of Scripture?”

-Testimonies and devotionals may offer warmth, but they are not our source of truth.
+Testimonies and devotionals indeed give us warmth and motivation, but they are not our source of truth.
 They can be meaningful, but only if they reflect what God has already said.
-When the Word feels dry and other things feel rich, we must ask whether our taste is being trained by truth or by comfort.
+When the Word feels dry and other things feel rich, we must ask whether our taste is being trained by truth or by something else.
 Scripture is living and active (Heb 4:12), even when our hearts are dull.
-We need to keep coming, not because we feel something every time, but because God speaks through His Word whether we feel it or not.
+We need to keep coming because God speaks through His Word, whether we feel it or not.

 “The early church did not have the New Testament.
 They relied on tradition.
 Why should we say Scripture alone today?”

-It is true that the early church received truth through the apostles, both spoken and written (2 Thess 2:15).
+The early church indeed received truth through the apostles, both spoken and written (2 Thess 2:15).
 But that apostolic teaching was preserved by God in Scripture.
 Once the canon was complete, we were no longer dependent on oral tradition.
 Jude tells us the faith was “once for all delivered to the saints” (Jude 3).
 We are not meant to keep adding to it.
 Today, what we need has already been written.

 “But isn’t it dangerous to interpret Scripture on our own?
 Shouldn’t we rely on the church to tell us what it means?”